Lorex Security Cameras Review

 Lorex security cameras vary widely in price because there are dozens of bundles and multiple models to choose from.
 Customers can also purchase standalone cameras, or up to 32 cameras in one bundle.
 Prices vary from $99 for a single camera to large camera bundles topping $9,000.

-- 1 4K ULTRA HD ACTIVE DETERRENCE SECURITY CAMERAS-Each 4K HD security camera provides an 87-degree field of view and can be mounted on the...
+- 1 x 4K ULTRA HD ACTIVE DETERRENCE SECURITY CAMERAS-The 4K HD security camera provides an 87-degree field of view and can be mounted on the...

-- 2 DETERRENCE MECHANISMS- Each camera comes equipped with a motion triggered LED light and a remotely triggered alarm, perfect for stopping...
+- ACTIVE DETERRENCE - The camera comes equipped with a motion-activated LED warning light and a remote-triggered siren to provide an added...

 Wireless cameras offer SD card recording options, but if you’re going with a Lorex camera model with higher resolution, you’ll want to choose a DVR or NVR to store video because there are no cloud options.
 The Lorex IP cameras connect to an NVR while MPX cameras use a DVR.
 DVRs are recommended for homes, while NVR are recommended more for business purposes and require less wiring.
 DVRs and NVRs start in the $250 range and go up depending on the amount of storage it offers.